About Us

 Director of Courses & Public Relations

-As the official representative of the Canadian Red Cross at McGill, Gabriel facilitates first aid courses offered by MSERT to McGill staff and students, as well as the greater Montreal community.
+As the official representative of the Canadian Red Cross at McGill, Alexander facilitates first aid courses offered by MSERT to McGill staff and students, as well as the greater Montreal community.
 He is the liaison with our external training partner Impact Sante and coordinates the First Responder, Emergency Medical Responder, and Basic Life Support courses for new and returning members.
-He works closely with his Courses and PR coordinators, JC, Kathy, and Alex.
+He works closely with his AMAZING Courses and PR coordinators, Jen, Maria and Vanessa.
 Together the committee is responsible for creating promotional materials for the team, updating MSERT's social media, maintaining the website, and organizing in-person PR activities.
-Gabriel has been a volunteer with MSERT since 2019.
+In his free time, Alexander can be found lurking in Redpath or playing tennis on random courts around Montreal.

 Director of Internal Affairs

-Maya manages MSERT's statistics and feedback systems, including compilation of call statistics, McGill community comments, and internal suggestions and progress reports.
-She designs and implements the team's equity curricula.
-Maya works with Hugh on policy creation and revision, and with the internal affairs coordinators, Graham and Will, on perpetual improvement of MSERT's operational and analytical capacities.
-Maya has been a volunteer with MSERT since 2019.
+Lesley is responsible for the management of MSERT's documentation, statistics, and feedback systems, including compilation of call statistics, McGill community comments, and internal suggestions and progress reports.
+In addition, she designs and implements the team's equity and psychological first aid curricula.
+Lesley works with Mathilde on policy creation and revision, and with the internal affairs coordinators, Harshita and Kaya, on perpetual improvement of MSERT's internal operational and analytical capacities.
+Lesley has been a volunteer with MSERT since 2022.
+Outside of MSERT, Lesley spends her time exploring Montreal’s cafe scene, training in taekwondo, baking, and collecting houseplants.

 Brief History of MSERT